 Tyson, a 27-year-old gay man from Canada, said that in the past, he tried to catfish others out of fear of being alone.
 Before coming out to his friends and family, he would pose as a confident model on Grindr using photos he sourced from Google Images.
 “I didn’t mean any harm from it,” he said.

 “Looking back, I know it was wrong, but I wanted the experience of a relationship without sharing who I was,” Tyson added.
 “I never allowed myself to get close enough to hurt anyone, but I definitely regret being dishonest with myself, and with others.”

-As with any online interaction, remember this foundational rule: You can never be sure of someone’s identity until you’ve met them in person.
-But when it comes to catfishing, keep an eye out for the following warning signs:
+When it comes to catfishing, keep an eye out for the following warning signs:

 - They don’t have many followers or friends.